This cherry almond pan-seared salmon is made with fish seasoned with citrus and served with an easy cherry amaretto pan-sauce. Perfect for date night!

 Do you love Bing cherries?

-Then, we’d spend the next few days gorging ourselves on cherries and ignoring the red tell-tale cherry stains on our lips and faces.
+We’d spend our vacation days gorging ourselves on cherries and ignoring the red tell-tale cherry stains on our lips and faces.

 Why?
 Cherries are perfect for eating on their own, of course, but they’re also perfect cooked!!

-This recipe for Almond Cherry Seared Salmon is perfect for Date Night, is easy to make, and is ready in about 25 minutes.
+This recipe for pan-seared salmon with cherry almond sauce is perfect for date night, is easy to make, and is ready in about 25 minutes.

 Can I Use Frozen Cherries?